 According to the Registration Statement, online Bitcoin exchanges represent a substantial percentage of Bitcoin transactional activity and thus offer the most data with respect to prevailing Bitcoin valuations.
 There are currently several Bitcoin exchanges operating globally.
-These include established trading platforms such as itBit, Coinbase Pro, Bitstamp and Kraken.
+These include established trading platforms such as itBit, Coinbase Pro, Bitstamp, Kraken and Gemini.
 These Bitcoin trading platforms provide various options for buying and selling Bitcoin.
-In parallel to the open Bitcoin exchanges, informal "over-thecounter" or "OTC markets" for Bitcoin trading also exist as a result of the peerto-peer nature of the Bitcoin Network, which allows direct transactions between any seller and buyer.
+In parallel to the open Bitcoin exchanges, informal "over-the-counter" or "OTC markets" for Bitcoin trading also exist as a result of the peer-to-peer nature of the Bitcoin Network, which allows direct transactions between any seller and buver.

-Bitcoin futures contracts are traded on the CME and the Cboe Futures Exchange ("CFE").12 However, the Trust will not hold or trade in commodity futures contracts or other derivative contracts regulated by the Commodities Exchange Act,13 as administered by the Commodity Futures Trading Commission.
+Bitcoin futures contracts are traded on the CME and ICE Futures US.
+However, the Trust will not hold or trade in commodity futures contracts or other derivative contracts regulated by the Commodities Exchange Act,18 as administered by the Commodity Futures Trading Commission.